kimruddock/pawelgrzybek.github.io/_posts/2016-07-25-smooth-page-scroll-in-vanilla-javascript.md

 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>
 </p>

 It is a decent solution, works great and it's really well supported across the browsers.
-But there is a recent trend of abandoning jQuery because pure vanilla JavaScript DOM manipulation is the new hipster skill (I'm one of those hipsters by the way!).
+But there is a recent trend of abandoning jQuery because pure vanilla JavaScript DOM manipulation is the new hipster skill (I'm one of those hipsters by the way).
 With the ease of modern APIs and the amount of features that the JavaScript landscape has to offer nowadays it is not that difficult to leave chunky libraries behind.

 On one recent project my client asked me to implement this kind of scrolling on his SPA (single page app).
 Aha!
 A "challenge" I said!
 Today I think "DOM-nightmare-inconsistency-mission" is a better term to describe this scenario.
 If you are one of those hipsters let me save you a couple of hours and share this tiny snippet with you.